Monte Carlo (2011 film)

-Monte Carlo is a 2011 American adventure-romantic comedy film based on Headhunters by Jules Bass.
+Monte Carlo is a 2011 American adventure-romantic comedy film based on the 2001 novel Headhunters by Rankin/Bass co-founder Jules Bass.
 It was directed by Thomas Bezucha.
 Denise Di Novi, Alison Greenspan, Nicole Kidman, and Arnon Milchan produced the film for Fox 2000 Pictures and Regency Enterprises.
 It began production in Harghita, Romania on May 5, 2010.
 Monte Carlo stars Selena Gomez, Leighton Meester and Katie Cassidy as three friends posing as wealthy socialites in Monte Carlo, Monaco.
 The film was released on July 1, 2011.
-It features the song "Who Says" by Selena Gomez & the Scene and numerous songs by British singer Mika.
-Monte Carlo received mixed reviews from critics, and earned over $39 million on a $20 million budget.
+It features the song "Who Says" by Selena Gomez & the Scene (whose album When the Sun Goes Down which included the song, was released 3 days before the film's release) and numerous songs by British singer Mika.
+Monte Carlo received mixed reviews from critics, but earned $39.7 million on a $20 million budget.
 Fox Home Entertainment released Monte Carlo on DVD and Blu-ray Disc on October 18, 2011.

 Plot

-Grace Bennett is a New York University-bound, Texas high-school student who works as a waitress in a restaurant with her high school dropout, best friend Emma Perkins to earn money for a post-graduation trip to Paris, France.
+Grace Bennett is a NYU-bound, Texas high-school student who works as a waitress in a restaurant with her high school dropout, best friend Emma Perkins, to earn money for a post-graduation trip to Paris, France.
 Grace's stepfather pays for her uptight older stepsister Meg Kelly to join them, and Emma goes to Paris despite her boyfriend Owen's marriage proposal.

-The trip quickly proves to be a disappointment; the girls discover they were ripped off, with a cramped hotel room and a tour that moves too fast for anyone to appreciate anything properly.
+The trip quickly proves to be a disappointment as the girls discover they were ripped off, with a cramped hotel room and a tour that moves too fast for anyone to appreciate anything properly.
 After missing the bus and being left behind by their tour guide at the Eiffel Tower, the three girls seek refuge from the rain in a posh hotel.

 The hotel staff and paparazzi mistake Grace for the spoiled celebutante British heiress Cordelia Winthrop-Scott, Grace's double, who leaves rather than stay to attend an auction for a Romanian charity to which she is to donate a Bulgari necklace.
 Despite Meg's protests, the three girls spend the night in Cordelia's suite and fly to Monte Carlo with Cordelia's luggage the next day.

 At the Hotel de Paris in Monte Carlo, the girls meet Theo Marchand, the son of the philanthropist hosting the charity.
 Theo is cold towards the three because he loathes Cordelia's spoiled nature.
 He escorts them to a ball, where Grace successfully fools Cordelia's aunt Alicia and Emma dances with Prince Domenico.
 Meg reunites with Riley, an Australian backpacker she briefly met in Paris.
 They find they have things in common and spend time together before he leaves for Italy.
-Meanwhile, Owen decides to travel to Paris in search of Emma.
+Meanwhile, Owen travels to Paris in search of Emma.

 When Grace participates in a polo game, Alicia discovers the impersonation because of Grace's different riding style.
-After calling the real Cordelia confirms her suspicion, Alicia believes Grace is a lookalike that Cordelia hired to take her place while she parties.
-However, after Alicia threatens her to expose the impersonation, Grace convinces her not to endanger the charity auction, and Alicia agrees to keep quiet.
+After calling the real Cordelia confirming her suspicion, Alicia believes she is a lookalike that Cordelia hired to take her place while she parties.